-A culture of ecological validation creates conditions within an institution that center the strengths, needs and experiences of at-promise students through the implementation of six norms: holistic, proactive, strengths-oriented, developmental, collaborative and reflective practice.
-Four of the norms guide interactions with students; two guide interactions among educators like faculty, staff and administrators (see diagram).
+A culture of ecological validation creates conditions within an institution that center the strengths, needs and experiences of at-promise students through the implementation of seven norms (i.e., expectations for social engagement and interactions): holistic, proactive, strengthsoriented, identity-conscious, developmental, collaborative and reflective practice.
+Five of the norms guide interactions with students; two guide interactions among educators like faculty, staff and administrators (see diagram).